Things to See and Do

 A display mine with Aboriginal artifacts, art, didgeridoos and opal jewellery.

-Enjoy this unique cinematic experience as gates open at 8pm and movie starts at 8:30pm summer time and gates open at 7pm and movie starts at 7:30pm during winter.
-So after watching the stunning sunset, head off to watch a movie
+Enjoy this unique cinematic experience reliving one of Australia's most popular past-times of the 50's and 60's.
+Drive your own car in or walk-in to catch the latest movies.
+Every Saturday gates open at 8pm and movie starts at 8:30pm summertime and gates open at 7pm and movie starts at 7:30pm during winter.
+Food and beverages are available at the canteen.

 This eclectic dugout features unique sculptures, painting, graffiti and displays of women’s underwear, became a tourist site and a set used in movies.